 We all know the importance (and difficulty) of connecting with younger donors, but there might be some very simple things your organization can do to expand that base and deepen existing relationships.
 Let’s look at some statistics that make this interesting.

-Broadly speaking, donors give two types of things: money and goods.
-Around 65 percent report making monetary donations, and 58 percent report giving “stuff.”
+Broadly speaking, donors give two types of things: money and noncash goods (or "stuff" as we'll call it).
+Over 60% report making monetary donations, and nearly 60% report giving stuff.
 And as you’d probably expect, the percentage of both categories rises steadily with age.
 What’s interesting is the gap between donation types for the different generations.

-Among Gen Y givers, the difference between monetary donations and gifts of goods is two times larger than it is in Baby Boomers and Matures.
-And the difference is four times larger among Gen Y than it is in the generation that’s closest to it in age—Gen X.
+Among Millennial (Gen Y) givers, the difference between monetary donations and noncash gifts is two times larger than it is in Baby Boomers and Matures.
+And the difference is four times larger among Millennials than it is in the generation that’s closest to it in age – Gen X.

 An obvious reason for this difference might be that a person collects more stuff as they grow older, so they probably have more things they’re willing to part with.
 And if the numbers above reflected the dollar amount of goods donated, then that might be the only explanation we’d need.
-But we’re talking about a majority of Gen-Y donors not donating any noncash item, when chances are pretty good that most of them have an electronic device or household item of value just sitting in a desk drawer or perhaps in the trunk of their car.
+But we’re talking about a majority of Millennial donors not donating any noncash item, when chances are pretty good that most of them have an electronic device or household item of value just sitting in a desk drawer or perhaps in the trunk of their car.
+Noncash items also include stocks and cryptocurrency, both of which have the potential for high value, but aren't typically donated because many just don't know how.

 Let’s explore a few of the things that might be holding them back.